 Whether they are internationally famous or have kept their original charm, the different options of breweries are very varied.

 To talk about beer in Brussels is to talk about Delirium Tremens, since it is the brewery par excellence of the whole city.
 It opened in 2003 and a year later it was already in the Guinness Book of Records for having the most extensive beer menu in the world.

 Do not hesitate to go at least once during your visit to the city.
 Although keep in mind that they offer 2500 different varieties.
-The brewery characterized by the pink elephant is waiting for you to have your say about it too.
+The brewery characterized by the pink elephant is waiting for you to have your opinion about it.

 - Where: Impasse de la Fidélité 4, 1000 Brussels

-The yellow doors that separate Cantillon from the world are the doors to an unknown but attractive world.
-It is the most famous brewery in Brussels and those who know about this drink dare to qualify it as one of the best in the whole world.
+The yellow doors that separate Cantillon from the world are the gates to an unknown but attractive world.
+It is the most famous brewery in Brussels and those who know about this drink dare to qualify it as one of the best in the world.

 - Where: Rue Gheude 56, 1070 Brussels